“Children can achieve the full potential of their humanness only through direct, active, personal communication with natural phenomena”-Makiguchi

 - Do animals live only on the outside of trees?

 - What might we find if we cut the tree in half?

 - What would happen if we didn’t have any trees in our schoolyard?

 - What do the trees smell, feel, look, and sound like?

 - Give the students about five minutes to sketch a picture of a tree.

 - Gather them together in a circle and have them share their sketches.

-- Give your students 30-45 minutes to play outside AMONGST the trees!!!
+- Allow your students 15-30 minutes to play outside amongst the trees.